-While the impact of technology in several industries has been potent, it has had a very disruptive effect in the financial sector.
-Traditional financial institutions have found themselves in an epiphany which has forced them to develop their own tech capabilities to remain relevant.
+While the impact of technology in several industries has been potent, it has a very disruptive effect in the financial sector.
+Traditional financial institutions have found themselves in an epiphany, which has forced them to develop their tech capabilities to remain relevant.
 Many have acquired fintech companies, while others have partnered with fintech ventures.

 Over the last few years, investment in fintech has grown dramatically.
 Driven by large rounds of financing and mergers and acquisitions (M&A) deals, world-wide fintech funding has grown to over $100 billion.
 It is still expected to grow in the next few years since companies are portending substantial growth opportunities.

 Many fintech startups have shown great potential and are quickly making gains in their market valuations.
 Some of them look promising and will likely grow to billions of dollars in market valuations.
 A case in point is Stripe, with an eye-popping valuation of $35 billion.

 However, the term Fintech has encouraged budding entrepreneurs to dream of making a quick buck by merely hitching their startups on the bandwagon.
 Unfortunately, it is easier said than done.
 New ventures, especially in the nascent fintech industry, require a lot of strategic planning and thoughts.

 Forming a Fintech company is no ride in the park.
 Ideally, the startups will attract venture capital and strategic investors with demonstrable fintech experience.
 Venture capitalists can assist startups in different ways, such as providing markets and competitive insights, refining the marketing plan, and arranging for strategic partnerships.